dongitran/Sequential-CI/README.md

 ### Running Tests
 To execute specific processes/tests, use the Telegram bot provided within this repository.
 Employ the following commands:

-- 🏃‍♂️ `/run:Vietguys-Generate and identified card`: Executes the specified process.
+- 🏃‍♂️ `/run:name-of-process`: Executes the specified process.
 - 📋 `/list`: Lists available processes.
 - ⏩ `/runall`: Runs all processes.
 - ℹ️ `/help`: Displays available commands and their usage.